Role

 The combined sort/filter button, static map preview and sticky widget were successfully implemented on mobile across all partner sites, garnering the most significant conversion and margin from T-Mobile customers.

 Solving for this allowed me to dive deeper into user behaviors and preferences around our booking platform while also utilizing design patterns that are both common and familiar.
-I was very surprised by the different ways users use these functions, particularly sorting, and it made me realize we should opt to make it more prominent.
+I was very surprised by the different ways these functions were used, particularly sorting, and it made me realize we should opt to make it more prominent.

 At one point during exploration, I’d proposed a conversation around a more straightforward sort function that wasn’t combined with filtering.
 This function could live on the search results page, but this proved to be way out of scope, so we focused more on a solution that was low-lift, high impact, resulting in a combined sort/filter button with fewer support tickets.

-However, my PO and I agreed to revisit future iterations where sorting lived separately on the search results page, allowing users to interact with it there rather than in the filters modal.
+However, my PM and I agreed to revisit future iterations where sorting lived separately on the search results page, allowing customers to interact with it there rather than in the filters modal.